fonoster/routr/README.md

 - [ ] Server management with CLI and WebApp
 - [ ] NodeJS and WebSDK
 - [ ] Endpoint Authentication with JWT (For web phones)
-- [ ] RTPEngine middleware
+- [ ] RTPEngine Middleware
 - [ ] Support for STIR/SHAKEN
-- [ ] Helm Chart for  Kubernetes deployments
+- [ ] Helm Chart for  Kubernetes Deployments

 To learn more, read the [documentation](https://routr.io/docs). :books: